Panda: A pretrained forecast model for chaotic dynamics: Dataset

 \section{Dataset}

-We discover $2 \times 10^4$ novel chaotic differential equations by implementing a genetic algorithm with a conserved founder pool.
-Our procedure is summarized in Fig. \ref{fig:overview}A. Samples of 3D projections of discovered systems from our dataset are shown in Appendix \ref{app:dysts}.

-\textbf{Founding population.} We start from a human-curated dataset of 135 previously-published low-dimensional chaotic systems \cite{gilpin2021chaos}, consisting of named ODE (e.g. the Lorenz equations or blinking vortex flow) of the form $\dot{\v{x}}(t) = \v{f}_\theta(\v{x}(t))$.
-Each system's parameters $\theta$ and initial conditions $\v{x}(0)$ are hand-tuned to the chaotic regime, and the integration timescales are standardized based on calculations of invariant mathematical properties of the underlying equations, such as the fractal dimension and largest Lyapunov exponent.
+\textbf{Evolutionary search.} We discover $2 \times 10^4$ novel chaotic ODEs (schematic in Fig. \ref{fig:overview}A, example systems in Appendix \ref{app:dysts}). \textbf{1.
+Founding population:} We start from a human-curated dataset of 129 previously-published low-dimensional chaotic systems \cite{gilpin2021chaos}, consisting of curated ODEs from the literature (e.g. the Lorenz equations or blinking vortex flow) of the form $\dot{\v{x}} = \v{f}_\theta(\v{x}, t)$.
+The default parameters of each system $\theta$ and initial conditions $\v{x}(0)$ were hand-tuned to the chaotic regime, and the integration timescales were standardized based on calculations of invariant mathematical properties of the underlying equations, such as the largest Lyapunov exponent. \textbf{2.
+Mutation:} We randomly sample pairs of systems $\v{f}_a$, $\v{f}_b$.
+For each ODE's default system parameters, we add random Gaussian noise, $\theta_a' \sim\mathcal{N}(\theta_a, \sigma)$, $\theta_b'\sim\mathcal{N}(\theta_b, \sigma)$. \textbf{3.
+Recombination:} We combine the mutated parents using an additive skew-product coupling: